 - A texture labelled "invis", short for "Invisible".
 It seems to do its job, since trying to load this texture in an image-editing software yields a completely transparent box.

-- The beta model for the Hydrodisplacer remains in the game.
+- An early model for the Hydrodisplacer remains in the game.

 - The Drone Device was going to be thrown from a glove instead of being automatically equipped on Ratchet.

 Two unused cheats remain in the game.
 They are as follows: